fjwillemsen/TurnALeaf/README.md

         - [ ] Native look & feel
     - [ ] Test coverage 80%
     - [ ] Known issues have been resolved or marked
+    - [ ] Availability on HomeBrew / App Store
 4. Future
     - [ ] View of commit history with differences between files
     - [ ] Preloading of TeX files during installation